astronomer/astronomer-providers/README.rst

 For example, we won’t create an async Operator for a ``BigQueryCreateEmptyTableOperator`` but will create one for ``BigQueryInsertJobOperator`` that actually runs queries and can take hours in the worst case for task completion.

+To create a async operators we need to inherit from airflow sync operators or if sync version isn't available then from airflow ``BaseOperator``.

+To create a async sensors we need to inherit from sync sensors or if sync version isn't available then from airflow ``BaseSenseOperator``.

 Changelog
 ---------